zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 As soon as I got banned, I immediately wrote to the Skype Support.
 Assuming that my account was blocked using well-known trick with mass spam of report messages, I tried to describe it the person from support.

 You can see the original of the conversation here
-[telegra.ph/Account-blocked-by-mass-abuse-reporting](http://telegra.ph/SRX1365288845ID---Account-blocked-by-mass-abuse-reporting-12-19) (read from top, to bottom).
+[telegra.ph/Account-blocked-by-mass-abuse-reporting](http://telegra.ph/SRX1365288845ID---Account-blocked-by-mass-abuse-reporting-12-19) (read from top to bottom).
 I recommend you to read the original to feel all the humiliation the innocent victims are experiencing.

 Short recap: